-When a man who had ten wives died, the sons of these women took possession of each other's mothers; and if one of the sons threw his mantle over the head of his father's wife and cried out, 'This woman is my lawful property,' at once the unfortunate woman became his prisoner and slave.
+When a man who had ten wives died, the sons of these women rushed at each other's mothers; and if one of the sons threw his mantle over the head of his father's wife and cried out, "This woman is my lawful property," at once the unfortunate woman became his prisoner and slave.
 He could do whatever he wished with her.
-He could kill her, imprison her in a well, or beat, curse, and torture her until death released her.
+He could kill her, imprison her in a well, or beat, curse and torture her until death released her.
 According to the Arab habits and customs, he was her master.
-It is evident that malignity, jealousy, hatred, and enmity must have existed between the wives and children of a household, and it is therefore needless to enlarge upon the subject.
+It is evident that malignity, jealousy, hatred and enmity must have existed between the wives and children of a household, and it is, therefore, needless to enlarge upon the subject.
 Again, consider what was the condition and life of these oppressed women!
 Moreover, the means by which these Arab tribes lived consisted in pillage and robbery, so that they were perpetually engaged in fighting and war, killing one another, plundering and devastating each other's property, and capturing women and children, whom they would sell to strangers.
-How often it happened that the daughters and sons of an Amir who turned their days into nights of coquetry and extreme luxury, saw their nights transformed into mornings of terrible shame, poverty, and captivity.
-Yesterday they were Amirs, to-day they are captives; yesterday they were great ladies, to-day they are slaves.
+How often it happened that the daughters and sons of a prince, who spent their day in comfort and luxury, found themselves, when night fell, reduced to shame, poverty and captivity.
+Yesterday they were princes, today they are captives; yesterday they were great ladies, today they are slaves.

-&lt;sup>1 The Bani-Tamin, one of the most barbarous Arab tribes, practised this odious custom.
+^{}The Banú-Tamím, one of the most barbarous Arab tribes, practiced this odious custom.

-Muhammad was reared among these tribes, and after enduring thirteen years of persecution from them, he fled.
-But this people did not cease to oppress; they united to exterminate him and all his followers.
+Muhammad received the Divine Revelation among these tribes, and after enduring thirteen years of persecution from them, He fled.^{} But this people did not cease to oppress; they united to exterminate Him and all His followers.
 It was under such circumstances that Muhammad was forced to take up arms.
-This is the truth: personally, we are not bigoted, and do not wish to defend him, but we are just, and we say what is just.
+This is the truth: we are not bigoted and do not wish to defend Him, but we are just, and we say what is just.
 Look at it with justice.
-If Christ himself had been placed in such circumstances among such tyrannical and barbarous tribes, and if for thirteen years he with his disciples had endured all these trials with patience, culminating in flight from his native land-if in spite of this these lawless tribes continued to pursue him, to slaughter the men, to pillage their property, and to capture their women and children, what would have been Christ's conduct with regard to them?
-If this oppression had fallen only upon himself he would have forgiven them, and such an act of forgiveness would have been most praiseworthy; but if he had seen that these cruel and bloodthirsty murderers wished to kill, to pillage, and to injure all these oppressed ones, and to take captive the women and children, it is certain that he would have protected them, and would have resisted the tyrants.
+If Christ Himself had been placed in such circumstances among such tyrannical and barbarous tribes, and if for thirteen years He with His disciples had endured all these trials with patience, culminating in flight from His native land-if in spite of this these lawless tribes continued to pursue Him, to slaughter the men, to pillage their property, and to capture their women and children-what would have been Christ's conduct with regard to them?
+If this oppression had fallen only upon Himself.
+He would have forgiven them, and such an act of forgiveness would have been most praiseworthy; but if He had seen that these cruel and bloodthirsty murderers wished to kill, to pillage and to injure all these oppressed ones, and to take captive the women and children, it is certain that He would have protected them and would have resisted the tyrants.
 What objection, then, can be taken to Muhammad's action?
-Is it this, that he did not with his followers, and their women and children, submit to these savage tribes?
+Is it this, that He did not, with His followers, and their women and children, submit to these savage tribes?
 To free these tribes from their bloodthirstiness was the greatest kindness, and to coerce and restrain them was a true mercy.
-They were like a man holding in his hand a cup of poison, which, when about to drink, a friend breaks, and thus saves him.
-If Christ had been placed in similar circumstances, it is certain that with a conquering power he would have delivered the men, women, and children from the claws of these bloodthirsty wolves.
+They were like a man holding in his hand a cup of poison, which, when about to drink, a friend breaks and thus saves him.
+If Christ had been placed in similar circumstances, it is certain that with a conquering power He would have delivered the men, women and children from the claws of these bloodthirsty wolves.